Mark E. Casse: Background

 Casse was born in Indianapolis, Indiana on February 14, 1961, to Norman Casse.
 He grew up in Ocala, Florida where his father ran Cardinal Hill Farm and was one of the founders of the Ocala Breeders' Sales Company.
 His brothers are John and Justin Casse, who are also involved in the racing industry.
 At age eight, Casse accompanied his father to the spring meet of the original Woodbine Racetrack.
 In 1973, father and son traveled to Churchill Downs and saw Secretariat win the 1973 Kentucky Derby.

-Casse's third wife, Tina, is the Direct of Operations for Casse Racing, a company they founded in 2002.
+Casse's third wife, Tina, is the Director of Operations for Casse Racing, a company they founded in 2002.
 Although they spend much of the year at Woodbine Racetrack in Canada, their home base is Moonshadow Farm in Florida.

 Racing career

 Casse started to run his father's training operation in 1976 at the age of 15 and received his training license in Massachusetts when he was 17.
 He received a Kentucky trainer's license at age 18 and won his first race at Keeneland with Joe’s Coming on April 14, 1979.
 His first stakes winner was Amalie, who won the 1979 Indian Maid at Sportsman’s Park.
 He won the trainer's title at the Churchill Downs Spring meet of 1988, and also won four training titles at Turfway Park.
 He was Calumet Farm's private trainer for two years.

 In the 1990s, Casse became the private trainer of Harry Mangurian and ran Mockingbird Farm, which at the time had 900 horses in the Ocala area.
 Manguarian dispersed most of his stock in 1999 and 2000, and the farm was bought by Eugene Melnyk, who renamed it Winding Oaks and become one of Casse's majort clients.
 Casse officially moved his center of operations to Woodbine Racetrack in 1998 though he had already been racing there for several years.
 Since moving to Canada, Casse has won a record nine Sovereign Awards as Canada's top trainer.

 In 1999, Casse trained his first Sovereign Award winning horse, Exciting Story, who was champion two year-old colt.
-Two years later, Exciting Story would also earn Casse his first Grade I stakes win, the Metropolitan Handicap, at odds of 56-1.
+Two years later, Exciting Story would also earn Casse his first Grade I stakes win, the Metropolitan Handicap, at odds of 56–1.
 The next year, Casse captured his first Woodbine training title with 69 wins.
 Among his stakes winners was Added Edge, who was named Canada’s champion two-year-old.